 Reinstatement of Good Academic Standing: students who have lost good academic standing may restore this standing in one of the following ways: make up past academic deficiencies by completing one or more terms of study without receiving any state grants or scholarships; be readmitted to school after an absence of at least one year; transfer to another school, or be granted a waiver.

-One-Time Waiver: New York State Commissioner of Education regulations permit students to receive a one-time waiver of the good academic standing requirement.
-The waiver is not automatic, and may only be granted in extraordinary or unusual circumstances which are beyond the control of the student.
+One-Time Waiver: New York State Commissioner of Education regulations include a provision allowing a one-time waiver of the good academic standing requirement for students who are otherwise successful and experience one "bad" semester due to circumstances beyond their control.
+The waiver is not automatic.
+The waiver may not be granted for chronic circumstances that cannot be remedied.
 There must be a reasonable expectation that the student will meet future requirements.
-To request a one-time waiver, students must submit a completed one-time waiver application along with appropriate supporting statements and documentation.
+To request a one-time waiver, students must submit a completed one-time waiver application along with appropriate supporting documentation.
 One-time waiver applications are available in the Student Financial Center, CC G-26.

-C Average Requirement: students who have received the equivalent of two or more full years of state-funded student financial aid must have and maintain a cumulative GPA of C (2.00 on a 4.00 grading scale) or better to be eligible for continued state-funded assistance.
+C Average Requirement: students who have received the equivalent of two or more full years of state-funded student financial aid must have and maintain a cumulative C average (GPA of 2.00 on a 4.00 grading scale) or better to be eligible for continued state-funded assistance.
 Cumulative GPA for readmitted students who have previously attended UAlbany (including University in High School) is based on prior grades at UAlbany.
-Students who are denied an award for failing to achieve a cumulative GPA of C can regain award eligibility by completing appropriate coursework, without state support, to achieve a cumulative GPA of C, or be granted a waiver.
+Students who are denied an award for failing to achieve a cumulative C average can regain award eligibility by completing appropriate coursework, without state support, to achieve a cumulative GPA of 2.0, or be granted a waiver.
 Students cannot regain eligibility by remaining out of school for a period of time.